Welcome

 By the end of TinyTorch, you will have implemented:

-This is not a simulation.
-This is the actual architecture of modern ML frameworks, implemented at a scale you can fully understand.
+Not a simulation.
+The actual architecture of modern ML frameworks, implemented at a scale you can hold in your head.

 Each module follows a Build-Use-Reflect cycle: implement from scratch, apply to real problems, then connect what you built to production systems and understand the tradeoffs.
 Work through Foundation first, then choose your path based on your interests.